"...But seek ye first the kingdom of God and His righteousness and all these things shall be added unto you."

 There are examples of this idiom in the Old Testament.
 In Genesis 7, the length of the flood is described as "forty days and forty nights," in verse 12, and as "forty days" in verse 17.
 The two phrases are equivalent.
 The rain started during the first day, and ended during the last day.
 The two partial days are included in the entire period described as both "forty days" and "forty days and forty nights."

 In I Kings 12:5, we read "And he said unto them, depart yet for three days."
 Then in verse 12, it says, "so Jeroboam and all the people came to Rehoboam the third day, as the king had appointed, saying, Come to me again the third day."
-Here we note that, though they returned on the third day, it was considered three days.
+Here we note that the “three days” included the first, second and third days.
 The same example also appears in II Chronicles 10:5 and 12.

 I Kings 20:29 reads, "For seven days they camped opposite each other, and on the seventh day the battle was joined."
 The partial days at the beginning and ending are included, so that "on the seventh day" marked the end of "for seven days."